mia-care/documentation/docs/p4samd/handbook/verification.md

 1. **Initialization**: User triggers execution → new job created with assigned `JobId`
 2. **Running**: `jobId` inserted into configured location → External Test Executor runs → job updates based on response
-3. **Results**: Executor sends updates via webhook → execution status updated → results processed
+3. **Results**: External executor sends updates via webhook → execution status is updated → results are processed
-4. **Reports**: JUnit format reports are automatically processed and displayed; other formats remain downloadable
+4. **Reports**: JUnit format reports are automatically processed and displayed; other received formats are saved and are downloadable

 #### Configuration Prerequisites